ClojureBridgeLondon/workshop-content-gitbook/development-tools/install-guides/atom-proton.md

 Add the project called `welcometoclojurebridge`.

+Open the `project.clj` file and add the dependency `[proto-repl "0.3.1"]`.

 Open the `src/welcometoclojurebridge/core.clj` file.

-`Ctrl-Alt-, s` to start a Clojure REPL and display the REPL in a new window.
+`, s i` to start a Clojure REPL and display the REPL in a new window.

 You should see a friendly message from the ClojureBridge team.